On the definition of neutrosophic logic: Correction of the definition

-Smarandache used the symbols $\prescript{-}{}{a}$ and $b^{+}$ as particular hyperreal numbers. \begin{quotation} Let $\varepsilon>0$ be a such infinitesimal number. {[}...{]} Let's consider the nonstandard finite numbers $1^{+}=1+\varepsilon$, where ``$1$'' is its standard part and ``$\varepsilon$'' its non-standard part, and $\prescript{-}{}{0}=0-\varepsilon$, where ``$0$'' is its standard part and ``$\varepsilon$'' its non-standard part. (\cite{Sma03} p.
-141; \cite{Sma05} p.
-9) \end{quotation} Smarandache also used the symbols ``$\prescript{-}{}{a}$'' and ``$b^{+}$'' as particular sets of hyperreal numbers. \begin{quote} Actually, by ``$\prescript{-}{}{a}$'' one signifies a monad, i.e., a set of hyper-real numbers in non-standard analysis:
+The notations $\prescript{-}{}{a}$ and $b^{+}$ are used as particular hyperreal numbers. \begin{quotation} Let $\varepsilon>0$ be a such infinitesimal number. {[}...{]} Let's consider the nonstandard finite numbers $1^{+}=1+\varepsilon$, where ``$1$'' is its standard part and ``$\varepsilon$'' its non-standard part, and $\prescript{-}{}{0}=0-\varepsilon$, where ``$0$'' is its standard part and ``$\varepsilon$'' its non-standard part. (\citep[p.
+141]{Sma03}; \citep[p.
+9]{Sma05}) \end{quotation} At the same time, the notations $\prescript{-}{}{a}$ and $b^{+}$ are also used as particular sets of hyperreal numbers. \begin{quote} Actually, by ``$\prescript{-}{}{a}$'' one signifies a monad, i.e., a set of hyper-real numbers in non-standard analysis:

 and similarly ``$b^{+}$'' is a hyper monad: